|Country||Project Overview||Scope||Contact Details|

 Naturkapital Deutschland – TEEB DE

-In an integrative process between 2012 and 2017, authors from science, administration and the professional public will work on the following four topic-based reports:
+In an integrative process between 2012 and 2017, authors from science, administration and the professional public worked on the following four topic-based reports:

 Helmholtz Centre for Environmental Research (UFZ)

 Prof. Dr. Bernd Hansjuergens

 “Natural Capital Germany – TEEB DE” was launched at a high-level event with the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU, now BMUB) on October 23, 2012, in Berlin.

 “Natural Capital Germany” implements the global TEEB study at the national level.
 The project focuses on nature’s services at the national level.
 The main task is to produce four topic-based reports presenting the economic case for nature conservation, as a complement to ethical and ecological arguments.

 The following key policy issues are being addressed:

 - What role do ecosystems in Germany play in climate mitigation and adaptation?
 (Natural Capital and Climate Policy – Synergies and Conflicts)

 - How can we safeguard ecosystem services in rural and protected areas?
 (Capturing the Value of Ecosystem Services in Rural Areas)